 Not all camping adventures are in your backyard.
 Like most outdoor enthusiasts, you have bucket-list camping trips that require a boarding pass.
 A lot goes into planning a camping trip, and it’s even more complicated if you have to get your equipment onto a plane.

-In this guide, we break down the ins and outs of how to fly with camping gear.
+In this guide, we break down the ins and outs of navigating air travel when your destination is a tent.
 You’ll learn what needs to go in checked baggage, what is allowed in the cabin, and what hardware you’ll have to leave behind.
-We’ve also included alternatives to flying with your gear, how to pack, and further tips for a seamless airport experience.
+We’ve also included alternatives to taking camping kit on your flight, how to pack, and further tips for a seamless airport experience.

 What Goes Where? – Fragile items like your camp stove go best in carry-on baggage, and sharps like tent poles and tent stakes must go in checked baggage.

 Pack Light – Only bring the essentials when flying to a camping destination.